vegaprotocol/documentation/docs/api/useful-endpoints.md

 While there are hundreds of [available endpoints](../api/rest/overview.md), the categories below cover the basics to get you started.

-## Submit transactions [WIP]
+## Submit transactions
 You can submit a transaction with `POST /transaction`.

-* You'll need a Vega Wallet app or signer library to sign your transaction before sending.
+You'll need a [Vega Wallet app](../tools/index.md) or signer library to prepare your transaction before sending.

-* You'll need to take the transaction submission and SerializeToString before sending.
+Note: The transaction bundle will need to be encoded and you need a Vega Wallet app or signer library to sign your transaction.

 | Description | Documentation | Call |
 | ----------- | ----------- | ----------- |